sonia-auv/airflow-etl/README.md

 docker exec -it sonia-auv-airflow_airflow-webserver_1 gcloud init
 ```

+You will the be asked to select your google account using a link that will displayed in the terminal.

+Afterward you will need to input the verification code into the terminal.

+Once it's done you should be prompted to input the project name which should be *deep-learning-detection*

+And you must set you default region to *us-east-1-c*

 #### Airflow UI User

 To create a user to access the Airflow UI through a web browser you must run the following command